ualsg/ualsg.netlify.app/content/opportunities/vacancies.md

 At the same time, we are happy that the [multidisciplinary spectrum and interest of the students]({{< ref "/post/2020-11-new-student-researchers/index.md" >}}) and the research has enriched the breadth of expertise and knowledge of our group.
 Further, the students have used this opportunity to advance their analytical, coding, and research skills, and build proficiency in a new topic of their interest.

-If you are looking for a topic, have a look at [existing projects](/opportunities/student-projects#theses-dissertations-and-capstone-projects) (the link also includes examples of completed theses) to get an impression of the scope.
+If you are looking for a topic, have a look at [examples of completed theses](/opportunities/student-projects#theses-dissertations-and-capstone-projects) to get an impression of the scope.
 It is possible to discuss a topic that will suit your background and interest.

 When it comes to internships, due to restricted supervision resources, we rarely have such opportunities.